“Oh darling! You can’t fix yourself by breaking someone else!”

 Avoiding Criminal Charges from Online Behavior

 The crime of harassment (which can include stalking, hate crimes, and cyberbullying) occurs when one person acts in a way designed to annoy, provoke, threaten, or otherwise cause another person emotional distress.
-Harassment, therefore, also occurs when a person uses an electronic device such as a phone or computer to communicate threats, sometimes anonymously.
+Harassment also occurs when a person uses an electronic device such as a phone or computer to communicate threats, sometimes anonymously.

 Rule Number 1 – Be Nice